junxit/us-congress-bills-109/metadata.md

 - 2006-06-28 — Introduced in Senate
 - 2006-06-28 — Read twice and referred to the Committee on Environment and Public Works. (text of measure as introduced: CR S6638-6642)
 - 2006-06-28 — Sponsor introductory remarks on measure.
 (CR S6637-6638)
+- 2006-09-13 — Committee on Environment and Public Works.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2006-11-13 — Committee on Environment and Public Works.
+Reported by Senator Inhofe with an amendment in the nature of a substitute.
+With written report No. 109-358.
+Additional views filed.
+- 2006-11-13 — Committee on Environment and Public Works.
+Reported by Senator Inhofe with an amendment in the nature of a substitute.
+With written report No. 109-358.
+Additional views filed.
+- 2006-11-13 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 660.